 Activity 2 – Look for insects

 Insects are everywhere.
-In fact, insects make up the largest percent of living things in the world.
-There are bees that buzz, flies that land, beetles that crawl, ants that march, moths that flap their wings, mosquitoes that bite, spiders that build webs and so on.
+Insects make up the most significant percent of living things in the world.
+There are bees that buzz, flies that land, beetles that crawl, ants that march, moths that flap their wings, mosquitoes that bite, spiders that build webs, and so on.
 Look around you.
-Look down and you will find many insects in the soil of the earth.
-Look out and you will see pollinators moving from flower to flower spreading pollen to feed bees, regenerate plants, and feed the food chain.
-Insects come in endless shapes, sizes, and design.
+You will see pollinators moving from flower to flower, spreading pollen to feed bees, regenerate plants, and feed the food chain.
+Insects come in endless shapes, sizes, and designs.
+There are more insects on earth than any other species!
 Each one plays a role in the web of life.
 Draw as many insects as you see and look up their names when you return home.
 Upload your insect drawings to the gallery.

 Activity 3 – Look for Plants